Not as well known as Verbier, don't tell anyone but you can ride the 4 Vallees for a lot less by staying here!

 Nendaz / Photo: Steve, WSG

-If you really want to do freestyle riding head over to Verbier where there is an impressive park setup and a sweet boardercross track to ride all included in your Nendaz pass.
+If you really want to do freestyle riding head over to Verbier where there is an impressive park setup and a sweet boardercross track which is great fun to charge through and is included in the Nendaz pass.

 Having said all that if can't find a natural hit to your taste in Nendaz hang up the board and take up snow shoeing.
 There's loads of banks, gullies and cool areas with logs to grind.